NicolaRFranco/dlroms/README.md

 ## Installation
 ### Basic version
 The basic version of the DLROMs package allows users to create and train sophisticated neural network models, while also granting access to classical ROM techniques such as Principal Orthogonal Decomposition (POD).
 This version can be easily installed on Linux, Windows and MacOS.
-To install it, simply run
+To do so, simply run

     pip install git+https://github.com/NicolaRFranco/dlroms.git